Cost of Living - Fuel Poverty

 Is subject to call in?: No

-This report seeks approval for the award of the Contain Outbreak Management Fund to provide additional capacity relating to mitigating fuel poverty for local communities affected by the cost-of-living crisis.
+This report seeks approval for the use of Contain Outbreak Management Fund to provide additional capacity relating to mitigating fuel poverty for local communities affected by the cost-of-living crisis.

 The activities outlined in this report support the vision of the Wirral Plan 2021-2026, to ‘create equity for people and place’ and will contribute directly or indirectly to delivering the five themes of the plan:

 · Active and Healthy Lives